Posted on June 2, 2015 and last updated on October 22, 2025

 • Sights: ponds, woods, cemetery

-While the cemetery is popular with joggers and walkers, more people use the wide, easy paved and gravel lanes through the beautiful grounds, so you might not encounter too many people on the narrower, windy paths in the woods.
+More people use the wide, easy paved and gravel lanes through the beautiful cemetery, so you might not encounter too many people on the narrower, windy paths in the woods.
 They’re really pleasant.
 There are maps at most intersections, so it’s easy to wander without getting lost.
 The north side of the trails link to a utility corridor and rail trail that walkers and bikers use to access the trail system, too.

 The cemetery lanes are plowed in the winter, and you can park close to the trail system near the little ponds.